nathan-guiard/no-webp/README.md

 ### convertion

-##### convertion.extention (Mendatory)
+##### convertion.extention (Mandatory)

-This is the type of the file that you want the .webp image to be converted to, it should be compabtible with `context.converter_package`
+This is the type of the file that you want the .webp image to be converted to, it should be compatible with `context.converter_package`
 <br />
-Exemple:
+Example:
 ```yaml
 convertion:
   extention: .jpg